Video of Georgia mall brawl shows man 'fly-kicking' woman on first day of coronavirus reopening

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

-A man suddenly jumps into frame and “fly-kicks’ the third woman in the chest, knocking her down.
+A man suddenly jumps into frame and “fly-kicks" the third woman in the chest, knocking her down.
 He then pushes the security guard off the other two women, scoops up one of them and runs away with her across the parking lot.

 GEORGIA SAW 63K MORE OUT-OF-STATE VISITORS PER DAY IN FIRST WEEK OF REOPENING, SMART PHONE DATA SHOWS